rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 ### Unions with default layout ("`repr(Rust)`")

-The default layout of Rust unions is **unspecified**.
+Except for the guarantees provided below for some specific cases, the default layout of Rust unions is, _in general_, **unspecified**.

-That is, there are no guarantees about the offset of the fields, whether all fields have the same offset, etc.
+That is, there are no _general_ guarantees about the offset of the fields, whether all fields have the same offset, etc.

 <details><summary><b>Rationale</b></summary>